 The aims of Vegan Australia are to help bring about a world where all animals live free from human use and ownership.
-In this submission we propose that the goal of the Australian Animal Welfare Standards and Guidelines for Poultry should be the complete phasing out of animal agriculture (including poultry) in Australia.
+In this submission we propose that the goal of any new legislation to protect the welfare of layer hens should be the complete phasing out of animal agriculture.

-Animal welfare laws should not suggest "better" ways to debeak, induce moulting, intensively and permanently confine in bare overcrowded surroundings, deprive of natural light, catch, handle and kill by unskilled workers, castrate, breed for unnaturally high egg laying rates, breed chickens to grow so heavy their legs break, depopulate, inseminate, separate mothers and chicks, gas or macerate day-old chicks or slaughter at very young age (just six weeks for 'meat' chickens).
+Animal welfare laws should not suggest "better" ways to debeak, induce moulting, intensively and permanently confine in bare overcrowded surroundings, deprive of natural light, catch, handle and kill by unskilled workers, breed for unnaturally high egg laying rates, depopulate, inseminate, separate mothers and chicks, gas or macerate day-old chicks or slaughter at very young age.
 They should state that none of these procedures should be necessary.
 They should give guidance on how to eliminate this industry and replace it with an industry based on compassion for animals, people and the earth.